Electric Book Award

 - Manuscripts must be geared toward an adult readership.
 We are not interested in books for children.

 - All work must be in English and must be the author’s own.
 Single work by multiple authors considered.
+We do not consider AI-generated work.

 - Manuscripts are read incognito.
 DO NOT PUT YOUR NAME OR ANY IDENTIFYING MARKS INSIDE THE FILE, including headers, footers, cover pages, acknowledgments, and file names.
 If you do leave your identifying marks inside the file, the submission will be read as-is, but the reader may disqualify the submission if he knows you on any personal level.